fvgls/mkdocs-ci/README.md

     * Dowloading the documentation stored as artifacts thanks to the GithHub Action `download-artifact@v1`
     * Deploying on GitHub Pages thanks to the [JamesIves action](https://github.com/JamesIves/github-pages-deploy-action) `github-pages-deploy-action@releases/v3`

+### Precisions:
+* The deploying job needs the building job to be successful to be started.
+So, if the building job fails, the deploying job is canceled but not the testing job.
+* The testing job has two parallel steps: if one of them fails, the other is cancelled.
+* The status of the testing job has no impact on the deploying job:
+    * because the deployement only consists on deploying the documentation.
+    * that implies that the deploying job and the testing job can be runned simultaneously (as the deploying job starts when the building job is done).

 [appveyor-image]: https://img.shields.io/appveyor/ci/d0ugal/mkdocs/master.svg